You can download all the essays submitted for this workshop as a single PDF (Acrobat (PDF) 1.6MB Jul11 12) (updated 7/11/12).

 Utilizing field experiences to create student interest in the geosciences.

-Kelly Bringhurst, Dixie State College of Utah
+Kelly Bringhurst, Dixie State University

 Dixie State College of Utah is located in Southern Utah at the border of the Colorado Plateau and the Basin and Range.
 We utilize this setting to give geologic field experiences to approximately 600 students a year.
 Field trips are required in all geology courses and range from local 6‐hour trips to 5‐day trips to the National Parks.